 What Taxes Still Matter for Coloradans?

 Even without a state estate tax, larger estates may still be subject to federal estate tax.
-In 2025, the federal exemption is $13.99 million per person, rising to about $15 million in 2026, with a top rate of 40% on amounts above that.
+In 2026, the federal exemption is $15 million per person, with a top rate of 40% on amounts above that threshold.

 Most Colorado estates fall well below those thresholds.
 The state also taxes income earned by estates and trusts, just like it taxes individual income.
 So while there’s no separate estate tax, planning still matters.
 Especially around income taxes, capital gains, and the federal estate tax for very large estates.

-(Read More: Learn about revocable trusts in Colorado versus Nevada.)
+(Read More: Learn about revocable trusts in Colorado versus Nevada and the cost of probate in Colorado.)